kristobruh/SARP/docs/examples/example1.md

-### Example 1: Interactive GND processing with timeseries
+### Example 1: Interactive GRD processing with timeseries

 This example is run with the follwing `argument.txt` parameters: